The Future of Liberty

 Mitch Daniels (09:21):

 Yeah.
-Well, if not Congress, then potentially the Supreme Court in whose lap some of these issues are about to land.
-Before I ask you about the separation of powers issues, let me ask you about a couple others that have come along more recently.
-The idea that a president is immune from prosecution within the scope of his job rightly or wrongly decided.
+Well, if not Congress, then perhaps the Supreme Court, in whose lap some of these issues are about to land.
+Before I ask you about the separation of powers issues, let me ask you about a couple of others that have come along more recently: the idea that a president is immune from prosecution within the scope of his job.
+Rightly or wrongly decided?

 George F. Will (09:51):

-I think rightly decided our system cannot function.
-I mean I've been banging away with my usual lack of consequence on the subject of presidential power, but the system doesn't work unless energy is in the executive.
-To take the phrase from Alexander Hamilton and if we're going to have an energetic president, Congress can disperse presidents on duty 24/7.
-It used to be just to get Congress back to Washington was a chore.
-People coming up by steamboats and through canals and over corduroy roads.
+I think rightly decided.
+Our system cannot function.
+I mean, I’ve been banging away with my usual lack of consequence on the subject of presidential power, but the system doesn’t work unless energy is in the executive, to take the phrase from Alexander Hamilton.
+And if we’re going to have an energetic president, he cannot be constantly dispersed.
+Presidents are on duty 24/7.
+It used to be that just to get Congress back to Washington was a chore, people coming up by steamboats and through canals and over corduroy roads.
 It was just difficult.

 Mitch Daniels (10:33):